MG-IiSGM/MIRUReader/README.md

 ## Troubleshooting

 1. If an error message `OSError: primersearch is not found.` appears, please ensure your `primersearch` executable file is in your environment path (`echo $PATH`) and can be called directly.

-2. If analyzing from a `.fasta assembly`, 'Warning 1' for low coverage will appear, as contigs are used and only a single fragment should support the locus region.